-But this chocolate cake from scratch cake does the same.
+But this chocolate cake with chocolate ganache frosting does the same.
 Except it’s darker, richer, and more intensely chocolaty than a cake mix chocolate cake, which is a good thing if you like a nice dark, deeply chocolaty, chocolate cake.

 I also kept the use of baking powder to a bare minimum because I find it dries out cupcakes, muffins, and cakes.
-This recipe for the best ever homemade chocolate cake uses just enough to give the cake lightness and lift so that it isn’t confused with the denser and flatter chocolate slab that we all know as a brownie.
+This moist chocolate cake recipe uses just enough to give the cake lightness and lift so that it isn’t confused with the denser and flatter chocolate slab that we all know as a brownie.

 And since all that lovely buttery flavor is going to be masked anyway from the cocoa powder, you’re not giving up anything in the flavor department and gaining worlds in the moisture category by using oil rather than butter.
 A win-win for oil.

 What is Ganache?

 Not sold on this easy chocolate cake recipe yet?
 Allow me to sell you on the chocolate ganache frosting.